department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/tech-spec.md

 # Tech Spec Process

- - [ ] Tech spec drafter: Schedule time to discuss the tech spec.
+ - [ ] Tech spec drafter: Schedule time to discuss the tech spec with scrum team or whole engineering team depending on the scope of the tech spec
  - [ ] Tech spec drafter: Facilitate that discussion.
  - [ ] Other developers: Read the tech spec before arriving at the discussion.
  - [ ] Other developers: Remind the tech spec drafter if a tech spec has been produced and no meeting has been scheduled.